gvwilson/thirdbit/src/fiction/bear/index.md

 only his boots and a striped cotton nightshirt, but had his sword in his hand.
 "Your Highness, are you—"

-"It was Edward," Sergeant Dambu told him.
+"It was Edward," Sergeant Inambu told him.
 "He passed along through His Highness."
 She picked up a shard of dayglass from the desk and turned it over in her hand.
 "He's getting stronger."